Bachelor of Physiotherapy Admission

 Kindly note the following:

-1. Fees once paid is not transferrable under any circumstances.
+1. Fee once paid is not transferable under any circumstances.

-2. For the cancellation of admission, a candidate has to submit an application of cancellation duly signed by him/her and counter signed by his parent/guardian at respective Institute on plain paper.
+2. For the cancellation of admission, a candidate has to submit the application for cancellation of admission duly signed by candidate and counters signed by parents/guardian to the Institute.

-3. The candidate has to enclose the original final admission letter, fee receipt and cancelled cheque along with the written application.
-(State the relation of the ‘cheque holder’ with student)
+3. The candidates have to enclose the original final admission letter, fee receipt and cancelled cheque along with application for cancellation of admission.

 4. At the time of admission, full fee of 1st year has to be paid.
-If for any valid and authentic reason, part payment of fees (Instalment OR Fee concession) is agreed upon, then such student will not be allowed to cancel admission under any circumstances.
-Further such candidate will have to pay balance fee of 1st year within three months of start of academic term.
+If for any valid and authentic reason, part payment of fees (Instalment OR Fee Concession) is agreed upon, then such students will not be allowed to cancel the admission under any circumstances.
+Further such candidate will have to pay the balance fee of 1s year within one month of start of academic term.
 Otherwise their provisional admission will be automatically cancelled.
-It is to be noted that consequences due to part payment in terms of other University requirements will be solely student responsibility.
+It is to be noted that consequence due to such cancellations will be solely student responsibility.

 Code of Conduct